daniiprietoo/todo-list-multi-architecture/README.md

 - [x] add a docker compose file to run each backend in a container
 - [x] deploy backends to railway and frontend to vercel
-- [ ] Tracing for the different backends
+- [ ] Tracing for the different backends to see the flow of requests
 - [ ] jwt auth for authentication
 - [ ] make this a production ready app (CI/CD, monitoring, logging, etc.)